Jubbyperson/nutrition_chatbot/README.md

 # NutriChat - AI Nutrition Coach

 A personalized nutrition tracking and coaching application that uses AI to provide tailored nutrition advice and progress analysis.
+Created with the help of Cursor AI.

 ## Features